 Be aware of your own expectations, as to avoid traveling with a sort of "service agenda" that may distract you from truly immersing yourself in the experience.

-We put a lot of thought and time into selecting Alternative Break Experiences sites.
-Sometimes, ABE staff finds sites and other times students, staff and faculty offer suggestions for future sites.
+We put a lot of thought and time into selecting Alternative Break Experience sites.
+Sometimes, ABE staff finds sites and other times students, staff, and faculty offer suggestions for future sites.
 We generally determine trips one year in advance of their departure date.
 When making decisions about adding or no longer continuing a trip, we factor in a number of considerations.

 1. Feedback from leader and participant evaluations: One critical component of deciding whether or not to continue a trip is by reading all of the evaluations that students, sites, and leaders complete.
 These evaluations offer insight into the trip experience.

 2. Distance: Most spring and winter trips are only one week long, and thus we are limited by the distance that can be traveled during that time whether we are driving or flying.